 Evaluate your financial situation

 If you’ve decided that buying a car now is the right call, you should step back and look at your finances.
-Before you decide whether to buy a car with your stimulus money or fully finance a car, take a serious look at your overall financial situation.
+Your financial situation gives you the info you need to decide if you should use your stimulus check to buy a car or instead get a car loan.
 Here are four key questions to think about regarding your financial health that can guide you toward the right car buying decision.

 Do you have any high interest debt?